Catching Kids Before the Waterfall: The Case for More Proactive SEL

 3. The waterfall: Provide extra support for students experiencing challenges.

 When you’re at the waterfall, the challenges these kids have been facing for some time have now escalated into a full-blown crisis.
-Crisis intervention plans need to be well designed, vetted and communicated.
+Responsive crisis intervention plans need to be well designed, vetted and communicated.
 Teachers are not trained mental health experts and need to know when and how to refer students in need to quality resources.
-One priority needs to be to train staff on how to recognize red flags and how to make a referral to someone on campus that can get students access to support.
+One priority needs to be training staff on how to recognize red flags and how to make a referral to someone on campus that can get students access to support.
 There are partners that schools and districts can connect with that can help with the process of accessing and referring to community mental health support.

 In many cases, our current systems say to our students: “If you want mental health help, you have to absolutely show us you’ve lost it before we will step in to help you.
 Up until that point of crisis, you will have no opportunity to learn any of those skills.”
 If we want to do right by our students, we have got to flip from a sickness-and-crisis model to a wellness model in our schools.
 This is the great challenge of our field – to proactively step up and build systems to step in before the crisis.
 And I have full confidence that, with the right support, we can rise to this challenge.